 On October 28, 1968, the State Water Board adopted Resolution 68-16, titled Statement of Policy with Respect to Maintaining High Quality of Waters in California, which incorporates the federal antidegradation policy.
 Resolution 68-16 requires that existing water quality be maintained unless degradation is justified based on specific findings.

 The continued prohibition of sewage discharges from sanitary sewer systems into waters of the State aligns with Resolution 68-16.
 A sewage discharge from sanitary sewers to a water of the State is prohibited by this Order.
 Therefore, this Order does not allow degradation of waters of the State.
-In addition, this Order: (1) further clarifies the existing prohibitions of sewage discharges to all waters of the State, as provided in previous Order 2006-0003-DWQ, (2) adds regulation of sewage spills due to exfiltration, and (3) enhances the ability for Water Board enforcement of violations of the established prohibitions.
+In addition, this Order: (1) further clarifies the existing prohibitions of sewage discharges to all waters of the State, as provided in previous Order 2006-0003-DWQ, (2) adds regulation of sewage spills due to excessive leakage reaching groundwater only, and (3) enhances the ability for Water Board enforcement of violations of the established prohibitions.

 State Water Board Sources of Drinking Water Policy